nopsled/archero-game-server/README.md

 bun run build:android
 ```

+Note: `client/android/index.ts` currently enables local redirect by default (`REDIRECT_GAME_TLS=true`)
+so the Archero domains hit your sandbox server.
+If you want passive observation against real servers,
+set it to `false` and rebuild.

 ### 4) Run frida-server (if needed)

 If attach/spawn is unreliable, running `frida-server` inside the emulator is the most stable setup.